privacyguides/privacyguides.org/docs/os/ios-overview.md

 ### Before First Unlock

-If your threat model includes forensic tools, and you want to minimize the chance of exploits being used to access your phone, you should restart your device frequently.
+If your threat model includes [:material-target-account: Targeted Attacks](../basics/common-threats.md#attacks-against-specific-individuals){ .pg-red } that involve forensic tools, and you want to minimize the chance of exploits being used to access your phone, you should restart your device frequently.
 The state *after* a reboot but *before* unlocking your device is referred to as "Before First Unlock" (BFU), and when your device is in that state it makes it [significantly more difficult](https://belkasoft.com/checkm8_glossary) for forensic tools to exploit vulnerabilities to access your data.
 This BFU state allows you to receive notifications for calls, texts, and alarms, but most of the data on your device is still encrypted and inaccessible.
 This can be impractical, so consider whether these trade-offs make sense for your situation.